tobigiwa/data-engineering-book-reviews/README.md

 My recommendation paradigm would contain:
 - it :+1::+1:,
 - it :-1::-1:,
-- and a better approach to readinging the book for effectiveness :brain:.
+- and a better approach to readinging the book for effectiveness :brain: :brain:.

 ## What Would I Be Reading Next And You Should Too:
 ![Fundamentals of Data Engineering](/assets/Fundamentals%20of%20Data%20Engineering.jpg)